Waimiri-Atroarí language

-The Waimiri Atroari language is a Cariban language spoken by the Waimiri Atroari people.
+Waimiri Atroari (Kinja Iara 'people's language') is a Cariban language spoken by the Waimiri Atroari people.
 The current population is 2,009, and they have 19 villages spread along the rivers of Camanau/Curiau, Alalaii, Jauaperi, and Rio Branquinho.
 The language is spoken in the northern part of the State of Amazonas and the southern part of the State of Roraima.
-The people call themselves Kinja and call their language Kinja Iara 'people's language'.
-The language has many other names such as, Atroahy, Atroahí, Atroarí, Atroaí, Atrowari, Atruahi, Atruahí, Ki'nya, Krishaná, Waimirí, Waimirí-atroarí, Yawaperí.
-This language seems to have a high transmission as it is spoken by all members of the community and is the main language used for reading and writing.
+The people call themselves Kinja.
+The language has many other names, such as Atroahy, Atroahí, Atroarí, Atroaí, Atrowari, Atruahi, Atruahí, Ki'nya, Krishaná, Waimirí, Waimirí-atroarí, Yawaperí.
+The language seems to have a high transmission as it is spoken by all members of the community and is the main language used for reading and writing.

 Classification

 Waimiri Atroari belongs to the Carib language family, which is centralized in Northern South America.
 The Carib languages in northern Brazil are fairly similar, while Waimiri-Atroari is rather different.
 Carib can be categorized into three groups: Northwest Amazon, Guiana area and Upper Xingu Basin.
 Waimiri Atroari seems to fall into the second group, Guiana area.